For Suu Kyi, a new role and heavier burden

 "Who could replace her?"

-Suu Kyi's role in a reforming Myanmar will be no less essential after sweeping the board in Sunday's historic by-elections.
-The NLD won all 44 seats it contested, claimed the party on Monday, in a parliament still dominated by the military and the rival party it created.
+Suu Kyi's role in a reforming Myanmar will be no less essential after her strong performance in Sunday's historic by-elections, winning a seat in a parliament dominated by the military and the rival party it created.

 But after two decades in opposition, much of it spent as a prisoner of the former junta, Suu Kyi now faces a slew of unfamiliar challenges.
 She must find her place in a perhaps hostile lower house while nurturing her crucial relationship with reformist President Thein Sein and managing the expectations of a nation impatient for change after decades of isolation, poverty and military misrule.